Nadeem Kashish: Activism

 Kashish ran a door to door campaign.
-Her stated goal is to improve the intersex community and fight for their rights.
-She also created her own intersex people's shelter in Islamabad, that houses many intersex people in the community.
+Her stated goal is to improve the transgender community and fight for their rights.
+She also created her own transgender people's shelter in Islamabad, that houses many transgender people in the community.

-Kashish is also advocating against the Guru culture in the intersex community.
+Kashish is also advocating against the Guru culture in the transgender community.

-Kashish was also part of a mosque construction project that is underway for the intersex community residing in slums of Islamabad.
+Kashish was also part of a mosque construction project that is underway for the transgender community residing in slums of Islamabad.

 2018 elections

 In 2018, the government of Pakistan passed a bill that allowed transgender people to determine their own gender in all official documents, obtain ID cards passports and drivers license, to vote and to not be discriminated for employment.
 This removed the gender criteria and Nadeem Kashish along with four other transgender activists become the first transgender to participate in general elections.

 Kashish along with other transgender candidates was compensated from the election fee by the government of Pakistan.
 Kashish stood in elections for NA-53 in Islamabad against Shahid Khakan Abbasi and Imran Khan of PTI.
 She gained a total of 22 votes.

-During the campaign, Kashish advocated for intersex rights and conservation of water for the next generations.
+During the campaign, Kashish advocated for transgender rights and conservation of water for the next generations.